henryhoo/git-for-begineers-with-real-example/git/getting-start-with-github.md

+---
+title: "Old Git Guide"
+---

 # git-for-begineers-with-real-example

 The core idea begind git and GitHub isn't that complex.
 But one of the biggest blocker for people without computer science background to learn it is that it have so many new tech terms (e.g. repository, commits, pull request).

 Instead of diving deep into those terms and confuse you with all git concepts, I will try to illustrate with by completing a real life task using common word that everyone can understand.
 After the practice we will recap what just happened and link them with "GitHub wording".

 This tutorial required to previous knowledge in computer science, we will use a few "shell commands" to execute some steps, you can just copy and run it.

 Each step will have 3 section: explanation, command to run and expected output.

 # What is the example?

 A professor want to publish a paper with two of his students (Bob and Tom).
 And they decide do it in the GitHub way :)

 # What is the GitHub way?

 The are four important role in a typical GitHub workflow:

 **Owner:** In our case the professor is the owner，he has full control over the paper and is the one to decide what content should be in the final version.